Elsewhere by Sylwia Kubus

 Kubus also drew inspiration from the soundtrack to The Top of the Lake.
 Kubus went on to explain the key contribution made by the German musician Jennifer Eberhardt.

-In terms of production pipeline, Kubus likes to use rotoscoping for its highly graphic style and flamboyant flat colours.
+In terms of the production pipeline, Kubus likes to use rotoscoping for its highly graphic style and flamboyant flat colours.
 As a solo artist, she was able to work rapidly with this technique, working mostly in After Effects and using a combination of stock footage and shooting her own footage with herself as the actor, broken down to 6fps which introduced a quite dreamy element.

 ‘My stories are very personal somehow…I like being really close to the characters.’
-Kubus wishes to explore future possibilities of a 3d set up for the face, through facial rigging in DUIK, to possibly tie in with rotoscoping to convey emotions realistically.
+Kubus wishes to explore future possibilities of a 3d setup for the face, through facial rigging in DUIK, to possibly tie in with rotoscoping to convey emotions realistically.

 contributed by: Joseph Norman